 There are many excellent reasons why people choose (or upgrade to) LibGuides CMS.
-It has access controls, the LTI integration tool, comes with LibWizard Lite and so much more.
+It has access controls, the LTI integration tool, and so much more.
 However, the way the system allows you to create separate customizable groups is, to this day, one of the most popular draws.

->

-> LibGuides is so easy to use that our clients began to start imagining other ways they could use it.
+LibGuides is so easy to use that our clients began to start imagining other ways they could use it.
 They’ve taken advantage of the flexibility and used it for their websites.
 Sometimes departments within the library, like Special Collections or Reference, would ask their system admins if they could build guides but they wanted to have their own banner.
 LibGuides CMS makes this possible along with a variety of other thoughtful uses.

 Build an Intranet the Team Will Really Use.

 Using LibGuides CMS for your Intranet platform makes sense on so many levels.
 Why divert them to, yet, another interface?
 The staff already knows how to build LibGuides.
 Now, they can build guides on Professional Development Days and on Vacation and Sick Day Policies.
 Imagine encouraging the team to build not just a profile box but a whole guide that includes more than what you’d see on a resume.
 It could include hobbies, photos of favorite trips, books on their must-read lists, work playlists and more.
 Your intranet would connect people and help them truly get to know one another.
 Plus, you could embed LibCal calendars to keep everyone on the same page and LibAnswers FAQs to help with onboarding new hires.
 You could embed LibWizard forms or surveys to get team feedback on new projects up for consideration.
 Your Intranet group could be a real hang out spot.